 Murray stands to speak, vowing to keep the project as a priority.
 As Pomeroy residents talk, they echo many of Dayton's concerns: transportation, schools, and health-care costs.
 Murray urges continued dialogue and gives a nod to the region's tourism, praising the restaurant.
 "This is a tourist destination.
 You have a gem here, and you have the most professional wait staff," referring to the children.

-Murray and her staff quietly set out for their next Washington
+With that, she mingles briefly; but as the group starts dispersing, Murray and her staff quietly set out for their next Washington destination. ■

 Treva Lind is a freelance writer from Newman Lake, Washington.